The 10 Very Best Things to Do in Strasbourg, France

 1 | Walk Around Petite France

-Without a doubt, Petite France is the single most famous thing about Strasbourg.
+Without a doubt, Petite France is the most famous attraction in Strasbourg.

 If you’ve ever seen pictures of this wonderful city, they will have almost certainly been of Petite France.

-Inscribed in 1988, Petite France became a UNESCO World Heritage Site due to its historical significance.
+Inscribed in 1988, Petite France was designated a UNESCO World Heritage Site for its historical significance.

 Interestingly, Petite France doesn’t derive from national pride or the romance of the district you see today but from a 16th-century hospital in the same location that treated syphilis, which was then commonly referred to as mal français, the “French disease”.